-The beauty of nature and the pain of the human condition take my breath away and cause me to erupt through expressive arts.
+The beauty of nature and the pain of the human condition can take my breath away but both cause me to find expression through the arts.

 Brief visual encounters with nature soothe and help heal me - they push me to grab my brush to interpret my life in emotional lines and unexpected colour contrasts.
 Also, life experiences drive me to pick my pen to write poetry.
 They work together in a complementary way, allowing me to move toward expressive wholeness.

-My heart's desire is similar to that of artist Georgia O'Keefe's: That my work possess such an 'inner energy . . . that it cannot be ignored.'
+My heart's desire is similar to that of artist Georgia O'Keefe's: That my work possesses such an 'inner energy . . . that it cannot be ignored.'

 The messages that manage to grow through the weedy flux of my life are all I have to offer back to the world - my struggles, my gratitude, those moments of awe.
 I am thrilled when others relate to my pieces and receive a sense of empathy or see a reflection of the spiritual.